Answering the Call2Recycle

 Recycling at UMass Medical School is about more than just paper and plastic.
 Disposing of rechargeable batteries improperly can release harmful chemicals into the air or water supply, posing health threats to humans and the environment.
 A new program, operated by the nonprofit organization Call2Recycle, being rolled out at the University Campus promises to streamline the recycling of rechargeable batteries for our academic health sciences center and to provide a useful second life for these items.

-“It is a really innovative idea for all its simplicity,” said chemical and laboratory safety officer Jo-Ann Ranslow, who coordinates the battery recycling program.
+“It is a really innovative idea for all its simplicity,” said UMMS Chemical and Laboratory Safety Officer Jo-Ann Ranslow, who coordinates the battery recycling program.
 “For departments that want to participate, we’ll set them up with their first collection box and provide training for the department point-of-contact.
 Once the box is full, they just fold it up, hand it off to UPS and Call2Recycle will send them a new box.”

-The Program in Gene Function and Expression, and the Departments of Pediatrics, Emergency Medicine, Psychiatry, Biochemistry and Molecular Pharmacology, Family Medicine, Public Safety and OB/GYN are among the dozen departments already signed up for the program.
-Departments that have with extensive battery use can request multiple boxes, which have a 50-pound weight limit.
+Pediatrics, Program in Gene Function and Expression, Emergency Medicine, Psychiatry, Biochemistry and Molecular Pharmacology, Family Medicine, Public Safety and OB/GYN are among the dozen departments already signed up for the program.
+For departments with heavy battery use, Ranslow says they can request multiple boxes, which have a 50 lbs weight limit.

-By reducing the amount of waste leaving the campus as universal waste, UMMS will also be saving money.
-From September 2009 through May 2011, Worcester campus departments amassed 9,744 pounds of used batteries, which were shipped to waste processing facilities at a cost..
+By reducing the amount of waste leaving the campus as universal waste, the University will also be saving money.
+From September 2009 through May 2011, University Campus departments amassed 9,744 pounds of used batteries, which were shipped to waste processing facilities at a cost to the Medical School.

 First rolled out in health care settings in 1996, the Call2Recyle program accepts a wide-range of rechargeable batteries found in items ranging from personal cameras and cell phones, to medical equipment such as infusion pumps and respirators.
 Accepted batteries include:

-All types of cell phones, regardless of size, make, model or age
+- All types of cell phones are accepted regardless of size, make, model or age.

-Rechargeable batteries (weighing less than 11 pounds each):
+- Rechargeable Batteries (weighing less than 11 lbs/ 5 kg each):